 Housed within the Bateson Centre, the Zebrafish facility has four independent zebrafish aquarium systems with a total capacity of approximately 23,000 litres.
 This allows a large number of research groups to undertake a diverse range of experimentation.

-The Bateson Small Molecule Screening Unit
+The Sheffield Zebrafish Screening Unit

 The unit may also be used to identify new potential therapeutic small molecules or test drug toxicities.
 It supports innovative collaborations with both academic and industrial partners.